 Home is a place in the heart to raise a family, rest from the rigors of work and enjoy the companionship of friends.

-Through the Congressional Housing Act of 1937, which provides federal assistance to local public housing authorities, HACA became the first housing authority in the nation to begin construction of a housing development.
+Through the United States Housing Act of 1937, which provides federal assistance to local public housing authorities, HACA became the first housing authority in the nation to begin construction of a housing development.
 Under the 1937 Housing Act, residents began moving into that development, Santa Rita Courts, in 1939.

 One of the principal authors of the Housing Act of 1937 was Lyndon Baines Johnson, then a young congressman from Austin.
 Johnson built a prodigious political career around his desire to alleviate poverty.
 HACA was one of the first three housing authorities to receive federal funds from the Housing Act.
 Johnson had the grants announced in alphabetical order so recognition of Austin would precede the other two cities, New Orleans and New York.